rednafi/rednafi.com/content/python/dependency_management_redux.md

 One major drawback of Python's huge ecosystem is the significant variances in workflows among people trying to accomplish different things.
 This holds true for dependency management as well.
 Depending on what you're doing with Python—whether it's building reusable libraries, writing web apps, or diving into data science and machine learning—your workflow can look completely different from someone else's.
 That being said, my usual approach to any development process is to pick a method and give it a shot to see if it works for my specific needs.
 Once a process works, I usually automate it and rarely revisit it unless something breaks.

 Also, I actively try to abstain from picking up tools that haven't stood the test of time.
 If the workflow laid out here doesn't work for you and something else does, that's fantastic!
 I just wanted to document a more modern approach to the dependency management workflow that has reliably worked for me over the years.
-Plus, I don't want to be the person who still uses [distutils] in their package management workflow and gets reprehended by `pip` for doing so.
+Plus, I don't want to be the person who still uses distutils[^1] in their package management workflow and gets reprehended by `pip` for doing so.

 ## Defining the scope

 Since the dependency management story in Python is a huge mess for whatever reason, to avoid getting yelled at by the most diligent gatekeepers of the internet, I'd like to clarify the scope of this piece.
 I mainly write web applications in Python and dabble in data science and machine learning every now and then.
-So yeah, I'm well aware of how great [conda] is when you need to deal with libraries with C dependencies.
+So yeah, I'm well aware of how great conda[^2] is when you need to deal with libraries with C dependencies.
 However, that's not typically my day-to-day focus.
 Here, I'll primarily delve into how I manage dependencies when developing large-scale web apps and reusable libraries.

-In applications, I manage my dependencies with [pip] and [pip-tools], and for libraries, my preferred build backend is [hatch].
-[PEP 621] attempts to standardize the process of storing project metadata in a `pyproject.toml` file, and I absolutely love the fact that now, I'll mostly be able to define all my configurations and dependencies in a single file.
+In applications, I manage my dependencies with pip[^3] and pip-tools[^4], and for libraries, my preferred build backend is hatch[^5].
+PEP-621[^6] attempts to standardize the process of storing project metadata in a `pyproject.toml` file, and I absolutely love the fact that now, I'll mostly be able to define all my configurations and dependencies in a single file.
 This made me want to rethink how I wanted to manage the dependencies without sailing against the current recommended standard while also not getting swallowed into the vortex of conflicting opinions in this space.

 ## In applications